 - Other Notes: This site provides you views of the American River that you can’t see from other sites.

-The entry is another one of those drop-down-off-a-cliff into the gravel parking area which wasn’t very large.
-There is a single short trail (about a ½ mile out and back), some porta-potties and ready access to the rocky shore of the river.
+The entry is one of those drop-down-off-a-cliff into the gravel parking area which wasn’t very large.
+There is a short trail (about a ½ mile out and back) on side, some porta-potties and ready access to the rocky shore of the river, and another trail of the opposite side of the lot.
+Altogether it’s about a 3 mile loop.

 There are bird boxes everywhere, from small bluebird boxes, to duck boxes to larger barn owl boxes.
 Each box is numbered, so I assumed someone is keeping track of them.
 I checked that out online and found that the Sacramento Audubon Society set most of them up and tracks what’s there.